kkrt-labs/cairo-vm-ts/README.md

 No package release has been done yet.

-You can still add it as a dependency by cloning the repo and creating a symlink of the repo inside your project.
-Follow the same steps as in [CLI](#cli), adding the flag `--save` to the last command: `bun link --save cairo-vm-ts`
+You can still add it as a dependency with a local copy:

+1. Clone this repo: `git clone git@github.com:kkrt-labs/cairo-vm-ts.git`
+2. Go to the cloned directory: `cd cairo-vm-ts`
+3. Install the dependencies: `bun install`
+4. Build the project: `bun run build`
+5. Go to your project `cd ~/my-project`
+6. Add `cairo-vm-ts` to your project dependency:
+   `<bun | yarn | npm> add ~/path/to/cairo-vm-ts`

 ## State of the VM